8. Containers: Systemd Quadlets

 Leveraging Podman's ability to generate Systemd unit files from a simple definition.

-- Deep OS Integration.
-Treats containers as first-class Systemd services, perfectly fulfilling the Host-Native Orchestration requirement.
+- Pros: Deep OS Integration.
+Treats containers as first-class Systemd services.
+Kernel-Enforced Exclusivity via

 Decision Outcome

 Podman Quadlets are adopted as the exclusive orchestration mechanism.
-These definitions, referred to as Runes, serve as the physical blueprint of the Daemon.
-They are organized into Covens for state management and tagged with Capabilities for semantic discovery by the internal dispatcher.
+These unit definitions serve as the physical blueprint of the Daemon.
+They are organized into Covens for state management and paired with logical Animator capabilities for semantic discovery.

 The Sepulcher is organized into a strict hierarchy managed by the host's init system: